dan-schel/trainquery/README.md

     # the API (optional).
     PTV_DEV_ID = "..."
     PTV_DEV_KEY = "..."

+    # If using "melbourne" style authentication for a GTFS-R API, the
+    # authentication key (optional).
+    GTFS_REALTIME_KEY = "..."
     ```

 4. Run `npm run dev` (or `npm run build` and `npm run start`)!